matrix-org/matrix.org/content/legal/terms-and-conditions.md

 These Homeserver Terms shall automatically apply to new accounts created from the 31st July 2025

 These Homeserver Terms ('Homeserver Terms') govern your use and access of the Service (as defined below).
 Please read this document carefully before accessing or using the Service.
-By accessing or using the Service in any way, whether you have created a Matrix account on the Matrix.org homeserver, or whether you are accessing content federated from the Matrix.org homeserver to another Matrix homeserver, you agree to and are bound by these Homeserver Terms.
+By accessing or using the Service in any way, whether you have created a Matrix account on the matrix.org homeserver, or whether you are accessing content federated from the matrix.org homeserver to another Matrix homeserver, you agree to and are bound by these Homeserver Terms.

-When you read the ‘Service' or ‘the Matrix.org homeserver’, it refers to the access and use of the public Matrix.org homeserver and the services made available at Matrix.org by the Matrix Foundation which store your account and personal conversation history, providing services such as bots and bridges, and communicating via the open Matrix decentralised communication protocol with the public Matrix Network.
+When you read the ‘Service' or ‘the matrix.org homeserver’, it refers to the access and use of the public matrix.org homeserver and the services made available at matrix.org by The Matrix Foundation which store your account and personal conversation history, providing services such as bots and bridges, and communicating via the open Matrix decentralised communication protocol with the public Matrix Network.

 If you do not agree to all of the terms and conditions contained in this document, please use a Matrix server provided by someone else and refrain from accessing content federated from this server.